 ― Charlotte Joko Beck, Nothing Special

-The promise of Mindfulness Practice delivers once again.
+The promise of Mindfulness Practice delivered once again.

 The moment I turned my gaze to what was happening outside the world of my own thoughts and feelings to realize the actual storminess that is existing in the here and now, a shift of consciousness occurred spontaneously.
-As soon as my awareness was released from the storylines about shelters and storminess and wet and dry and good and bad and gain and loss, the expansiveness and fullness of Life As It Is returned--instantaneously!
-I didn't choose to change the channel (although sometimes that works, too).
+As soon as my awareness was released from the story lines the storms created by my own "drama", the expansiveness and fullness of Life As It Is returned--instantaneously!
+This wasn't a willful act of self-mastery.
 I merely raised my eyes to look outside.

 I love it when that happens.

-Of course, there are still shelters and storminess and wet and dry and good and bad and gain and loss woven into the fabric of our lives.
+Of course, there are still shelters and storms woven into the fabric of our lives.
 The relative plane of existence is absolutely there.
-It is not separate from the Essential Oneness.
-There are hard times and there are easy times; times to cruise, times to roll up our sleeves.
+There are hard times and there are easy times; times to just cruise, times to roll up our sleeves.
 Life is just like that.

 It is sheer grace.